ZertoPublic/Z4K/docs/PredeploymentValidation.md

 >  bash ./Z4K_pre_deployment_validator.bash
 >  ``

 >  The tool runs the validation and displays the status on the console.
+It also creates an output file and a log file.

 >  **Example of Console Output**